yooslim/docker-php-mysql-informix-oracle/README.md

 This container is based on the official MySQL image, it will obviously creates a database container running MySQL 5.7.

 ### Installation
+All you have to do is running the docker compose file !
 `docker-compose up -d --build`

-You need to have port 80 and 3306 not occupied, otherwise change default ports that docker use for both containers (see docker-compose.yml).
+This will take a couple of minutes to build the images and run containers !
+You need to have port 80 and 3306 not occupied, otherwise you have to change the default ports that docker uses for both containers (see docker-compose.yml).

+You have to edit the "php-app/index.php" file and replace the default DBMS access crediantials with yours.

+You can then view the index.php file through "http://localhost" to test your connections.